matrix-org/synapse/docs/media_repository.md

 Note that `remote_thumbnail/` does not have an `s`.

 ## URL Previews
+See [URL Previews](development/url_previews.md) for documentation on the URL preview process.

 When generating previews for URLs, Synapse may download and cache various resources, including images.
 These resources are assigned temporary media IDs of the form `yyyy-mm-dd_aaaaaaaaaaaaaaaa`, where `yyyy-mm-dd` is the current